Are you on medication to lower blood pressure? Or are you caring for an older person with hypertension, also known as high blood pressure?

 I also find that many of my patients are struggling to manage multiple medications, and are at risk for interactions from their medications.
 For instance, all the medications used in SPRINT have side-effects to watch out for, and many can interact with other medications or chronic diseases.

-But given the relatively small absolute benefit of aiming for a systolic blood pressure of 120, I expect that for most of my patients, aiming for a systolic BP in the 140s will remain reasonable.
+But given the relatively small absolute benefit of aiming for a systolic blood pressure of 120, I have found that for most of my patients, aiming for a systolic BP in the 140s is reasonable.

-Now, you are likely still wondering what’s the right blood pressure goal for your older relative.
+Now, you are likely still wondering what’s the right blood pressure goal for you or your older relative.
 I can’t tell you for sure for your particular situation.
-But here’s more information on why to be careful about over-treating high blood pressure, and why I agreed with the December 2013 guidelines recommending a systolic BP goal of 150 for most seniors.
+But here’s more information on why it’s worth being careful about over-treating high blood pressure, and why I agreed with the December 2013 guidelines recommending a systolic BP goal of 150 for most seniors.

-Why Seniors Should Watch Out for Over-Treatment of High Blood Pressure
+Why Older Adults Should Watch Out for Over-Treatment of High Blood Pressure

 In my experience, many older adults are taking more BP medication than they need, meaning they’ve reached a point at which the risks and burdens outweigh the benefits (compared with less aggressive treatment of high blood pressure).

-Last but not least, I provide more guidance on figuring out hypertension treatment here: 6 Steps to Better High Blood Pressure Treatment for Older Adults.
+For more on how to figure out blood pressure treatment for people in their 60s, 70s, 80s, or 90s, see here: 6 Steps to Better High Blood Pressure Treatment for Older Adults.